Fast & Furious (2009 film): Filming

-Principal photography began in early February 2008 and wrapped up in August 2008, with filming locations including Los Angeles and the Dominican Republic.
+Principal photography began in early February 2008 and wrapped in August 2008, with filming locations including Los Angeles and the Dominican Republic.
 Around 240 cars were built in Southern California's San Fernando Valley for the film.
 However, the replica vehicles do not match the specifications they were supposed to represent.
 For example, the replica version of F-Bomb, a 1973 Chevrolet Camaro built by Tom Nelson of NRE and David Freiburger of Hot Rod magazine, included a 300 hp crate V8 engine with a 3-speed automatic transmission, whereas the actual car included a twin-turbo 1,500 hp engine and a 5-speed transmission.

-The original Dodge Charger 426 Hemi R/T that was used in the original movie was a 1970, but the car in this movie was a 1969 Dodge Charger R/T 426 Hemi with a slightly modified front grill and rear tail lights to appear as a 1970 car; the original 1970 Dodge Charger was in pieces, being totally disassembled for restoration.
+The original Dodge Charger 426 Hemi R/T that was used in the original movie was a 1970, but the car in this movie was a 1969 Dodge Charger R/T 426 Hemi with a slightly modified front grille and rear taillights to appear as a 1970 car; the original 1970 Dodge Charger was in pieces, being totally disassembled for restoration.

-The original red 1970 Chevrolet Chevelle SS seen in the end credits of the first Fast & Furious movie, also makes an appearance but is later highly modified for a street race.
+The original red 1970 Chevrolet Chevelle SS seen in the end credits of the first Fast & Furious movie, also makes an appearance, but is later highly modified for a street race.

 The most radical vehicles built for the film were the Chevy trucks constructed for the fuel heist.
-Powered by 502ci GM big block motors, the '67 had a giant ladder-bar suspension with airbags using a massive 10-ton semi rear axle with the biggest and widest truck tires they could find.
+Powered by 502ci GM big-block motors, the '67 had a giant ladder-bar suspension with airbags, a massive 10-ton semi rear axle, and the biggest and widest truck tires they could find.
 The '88 Chevy Crew Cab was built with twin full-floating GM 1-ton axles equipped with Detroit Lockers and a transfer case directing power to both axles and capable of four-wheel burnouts.

-Another vehicle built for the film was the blue Nissan Skyline GT-R R34 owned by an uncredited owner which brought a 241-mile per hour top speed at the Bayshore Route Highway in Japan.
-It was a hard car to build by the production so they made clones by acquiring Nissan Skyline 25GT's and made them look like the original car.
-The Skyline that was also used at the desert was actually a dune buggy using a Skyline R34's shell.
+Another vehicle built for the film was the blue Nissan Skyline GT-R R34 owned by an uncredited owner, which brought a 241-mile-per-hour top speed at the Bayshore Route Highway in Japan.
+It was a hard car to build for production, so they made clones by acquiring Nissan Skyline 25GTs and making them look like the original car.
+The Skyline that was also used in the desert was actually a dune buggy using a Skyline R34's shell.